Robotic-Decision-Making-Lab/hydrodynamics/README.md

 ## Installation

-hydrodynamics supports ROS 2 Jazzy, and Rolling.
+hydrodynamics supports ROS 2 Jazzy and Rolling.
 To install and use this library in your own project, clone this repository to your workspace:

 ```bash